albincorreya/PerceptualSoundBrowser/README.md

    In case, you don't have any, you can apply for a one at http://freesound.org/apiv2/apply/ (You need to have a registered freesound.org account in order to apply for api credentials)

-3. Open the "PerceptualSoundBrowser.maxpat" file in the home folder and
+3. Open the "PerceptualSoundBrowser.maxpat" file in the home folder and enjoy browsing

 ## Acknowledgements